SaaS Scalability Strategies: Executive Guide for Scaling to 1 Million+ Users

 While engineers track hundreds of metrics, leadership should focus on a few key performance indicators (KPIs) that directly translate to business outcomes:

 - Response Time: The time a user waits for a page to load or an action to complete.
 This is a primary driver of user satisfaction and conversion rates.
+Fast response times not only improve retention but also help attract potential customers and new customers, as positive user experiences are crucial for both acquisition and growth.

 - Error Rate: The percentage of user requests that result in an error.
 This is a direct measure of application reliability and a key indicator of user frustration.